New Vauxhall Astra Electric hatchback and estate unveiled

 Considering Vauxhall has already launched the Astra GSe plug-in hybrid hot hatch, we wouldn’t be surprised if it gives the Astra Electric the same sporty treatment somewhere down the road, too.

-We expect prices for the Astra Electric to start from between £35,000 and £40,000 when order books open in early 2023.
-That would bring it more in line with its rivals from VW and Renault rather than the cut-price MG4.
-Meanwhile, the Sport Tourer estate will be a direct rival to the new MG5 EV, currently the only mainstream zero-emissions estate car on the market, as well as the closely related e-308 SW estate also due in 2023.
+Vauxhall says first deliveries are expected to arrive soon, with the Astra Electric’s circa-£40k starting price making it pricier than a Kia Niro EV and significantly more expensive than the aforementioned MG4.
+Meanwhile, the Sporta Tourer estate is a direct rival to the new MG5 EV, currently the only mainstream zero-emissions estate car on the market, as well as the closely related e-308 SW estate that’s also to arrive before the end of this year.

 Vauxhall currently plans to fully electrify its line-up by 2024, before transitioning to an electric-only brand by 2028.
 The next generations of the Grandland SUV and Insignia large hatchback will be electric, with the brand also working to revive the Manta name for a fully electric coupe-SUV to be launched by 2025.